 California is one of the most dangerous states overall for pedestrians, and the city of Pleasanton is no exception.
 Every driver has a duty of care to operate their motor vehicle safely.
-This means that motorists are expected to act in a way that does not endanger the lives of others on the road, including pedestrians.
-When a pedestrian accident occurs, an injured party may seek reimbursement for economic and non-economic damages through a bodily injury claim.
+This means motorists are expected to act in a way that does not endanger the lives of others on the road, including pedestrians.
+When a pedestrian accident occurs, the injured individual may seek compensation for economic and non-economic damages through a bodily injury claim.

-Statistics by the Centers for Disease Control and Prevention show that more than 7,000 pedestrians lost their lives in crashes involving motor vehicles in 2020 alone.
+The Centers for Disease Control and Prevention statistics show that more than 7,000 pedestrians lost their lives in crashes involving motor vehicles in 2020 alone.
 That accounts for approximately one fatality every 75 minutes.

 Data in 2018 by the California Office of Traffic Safety revealed that more than 14,000 pedestrians suffered accident-related injuries.
 That same year, approximately 893 fatalities occurred in pedestrian accidents.
 This accounted for an overall increase of 26 percent from 2014.
-Between 2009 and 2018, the California OTS reported that around 7,500 pedestrians lost their lives.What Types of Losses are Recoverable in Pedestrian Accident Cases?
+Between 2009 and 2018, the California OTS reported that around 7,500 pedestrians died.What Types of Losses are Recoverable in Pedestrian Accident Cases?

 Economic and non-economic damages are recoverable in personal injury cases arising from car vs. pedestrian accidents.
 These include:

 When a pedestrian is injured or killed because of a hit-and-run accident, the injured party or family of the deceased may have recourse through their auto insurance plan.
 This option is possible for financial recovery if they have uninsured motorist coverage.
 This type of protection is helpful because it may extend coverage to other household members.What are the Common Reasons for Insurers Disputing Pedestrian Accident Claims?